Carnival Queen (film)

 Carnival Queen is a 1937 American crime film directed by Nate Watt and written by James Mulhauser and Harold Buckley.
 The film stars Robert Wilcox, Dorothea Kent, Hobart Cavanaugh, G. Pat Collins, Harry Tyler, Ernest Cossart, David Oliver, Billy Wayne, Jonathan Hale and Raymond Brown.
 It was released on October 3, 1937, by Universal Pictures.

 Plot

+Self-involved heiress Marion Prescott discovers that she has lost almost all she owns in the Great Depression.
+Her one remaining asset is a carnival.